With valuable tools and equipment left out in the open, a construction site is ripe for the picking as far

 was severely beaten and left for dead by three assailants at a construction site, or the 2006 case in

-which a female guard in Calgary, Alta, was raped by an intruder at an unsecured construction site.)
+which a female guard in Calgary, Alberta, was raped by an intruder at an unsecured construction site.)

-Add in the additional workplace hazards that include the likes of exposure to inclement weather and
+Add in the additional workplace hazards that include exposure to inclement weather and

 harmful chemicals, traversing risky temporary walkways, and the risk of falling into open excavations,